harshkhandeparkar/tauri-snap-packager/README.md

 ## Tauri Snap Packager
 Snap packager for [Tauri](https://tauri.studio).

-NOTE: This will only work on Ubuntu 18.04 or lesser versions.
+NOTE: This will only work on Ubuntu 18.04 or older versions.
 See [this issue](https://github.com/tauri-apps/tauri/issues/1355).

 ### How To
 1. Add `tauri-snap-packager` to your tauri project root.